cloudflare/workers-docs/content/tutorials/transforming-apps-using-htmlrewriter/_index.md

 The default Workers template includes support for building and deploying JavaScript-based projects.
 Inside of your new `i18n-example` directory, `index.js` represents the entry-point to your Cloudflare Workers application.

-All Cloudflare Workers applications start by listening for `fetch` events, which are fired when a client makes a request to a Workers route:
+All Worker scripts start by listening for `fetch` events, which are fired when a client makes a request to a Workers route:

 ```js
 // index.js